|

 members of The Vegan Society of G.B.

-The 1969, 71, 73 and 75 IVU Congress records make no mention of the
+The 1969, 71, 73 and 75 IVU Congress records are incomplete and those available make no mention of the

 Vegan Society, though Brian Gunn-King was General Secretary throughout